El Argentino — a guitar by Louis Scafa, New York City.

 It is not merely decorative.
 It is a signature.

-This detail is not visible when the guitar is being played.
-It faces away from the audience.
+This detail is too fine to be seen from the audience.
 It exists solely because the maker felt it should be there.

 The back and sides are figured rosewood, bookmatched so that the grain mirrors symmetrically on either side of the center seam.
 These are the materials of a serious instrument, chosen by someone who understood what each one would contribute to the finished voice.